 Born on the rougher side of London to an English father and an American

-mother, Cabe was moved to Nebraska at the age of fifteen when his folks
+mother, Cabe was moved to Ogallala, NE at the age of fifteen when his folks

-were needed to help save his maternal grandparents’ corn farm.
+were needed to help save his maternal grandparents’ family farm.
 While he

 was close with his mother, his father was an abusive drunk whose behaviour

-eventually led to Cabe leaving home soon after graduating high school.
-He
+eventually led to Cabe leaving home soon after graduating U.S. high school.

 entering the police academy.
 He served as a beat cop for three years before